 - Consider buying your home and auto policies from the same company.
 Many offer discounts to customers who insure both their homes and cars with them.
 But keep in mind that such discounts are usually small and won’t make a high-priced insurer a good deal.

-Fortunately, you can choose a low-priced company and still get good claims service.
-We also report on companies’ claims handling service performance.
+You can choose a low-priced company and still get good claims service.
+We also provide insight on companies’ service performance.